 We started as a group of Washoe County neighbors from South Reno in the Steamboat Hills area.
 We started out fighting a development called Ascente that will destroy our rural lifestyle.
 The new plan is not in compliance with codes or safety requirements.
 It was nonetheless approved by the Planning Commission with little review despite the compliance problems being explored in detail.
-We have appealed their decision to the County Commission which voted against us unanimously.
+We appealed their decision to the County Commission which voted against us unanimously.
 We have discovered that both the Planning Commission and the County Commission strongly favor the developers to the point that development plans will be approved despite glaring non-conformities.
 Beyond this, we see the county staff, the construction engineering firms, and the property attorneys are all supporting the developers.
 It is a self-supporting system that demands a vigorous response from area residents.
 Since all five county commissioners vote on any new development, it is not sufficient to pressure or even replace a single county commissioner.
 Fighting bad development must be done at the county level.
 Over the years, the original group has largely disbanded.
 Steve Wolgast is maintaining this site with support and material from concerned residents around the county.

 Click “Follow” to get our blog about news and initiatives.

 Our mission is to shape development in Washoe County to enhance our neighborhoods and the county as a whole rather than to build indiscriminately.
 What we have is precious.
 Much of the appeal and beauty of Washoe County is threatened with the current development trajectory which seems to favor the most rapid, extensive development with little regard to the impact on our resources, infrastructure and services.
 There is an initiative to promote Reno as the next Silicon Valley, but if that growth is improperly managed we’ll end up a sprawling strip mall city lacking resources and devoid of character.
 Learn more about the effects of urban sprawl HERE